Must Tithes Be Given Only To Church?

 Recently on Yahoo Answers a person (we’ll call him Jerry) submitted a question about tithing:

-“Does money I tithe have to be given to the church to be considered tithing?”
+“Does money I tithe have to be given to the church?”

 The reason for the question had nothing to do with selfishness, materialism or bad financial management.
 His question was motivated by generosity.